venkateshkumarraju/virtual-makeup/README.md

 **feature 1 is lipstick**
-Importing necessary libraries: The script begins by importing necessary libraries such as OpenCV (cv2), dlib, numpy, matplotlib, and a custom module named faceBlendCommon.
+Importing necessary libraries  such as OpenCV (cv2), dlib, numpy, matplotlib, and a custom module named faceBlendCommon.
 Setting up dlib’s face detector and shape predictor: The shape_predictor object is initialized with the pre-trained model file “shape_predictor_68_face_landmarks.dat”.
 This model is used to detect facial landmarks in an image.
 The detector object is dlib’s default face detector.
 Extracts the landmarks using the shape_predictor.
 Gets the coordinates of the lips (landmarks 48 to 60).